 What is Alzheimer's?

 Alzheimer’s is an incurable, degenerative disease of the brain.
 It causes a gradual and irreversible loss of mental capacity, especially memory.
-It is the most common form of dementia in seniors.
+It is the most common form of neurocognitive impairment in seniors.

 The main symptoms of Alzheimer’s include memory loss, difficulty performing everyday tasks, mood swings and changes in behaviour.
 The order in which these symptoms appear varies from one person to another.